 New York City is a city of small spaces.
-Many city kitchens are small, and some are set up in ways that aren’t exactly desirable at first glance.
+Many high-end city kitchens are small, and some are set up in ways that aren’t exactly desirable at first glance.
 However, there are many approaches one can take toward updating a small kitchen space, even if you don’t have too much space to work with.
 Our Modiani kitchen designers are here to assist and to give you the best possible tips and advise regarding your new kitchen layout, style and design.

 Pay attention to the lighting in your custom kitchen space.
 Though many people think a lot about the lighting in the living room, the lighting in the kitchen is often overlooked.
 Smart lighting can add atmosphere to your kitchen, making it more pleasant and ultimately functional.

 New, Fresh Appliances

 One way to quickly update the functionality of a kitchen is to purchase new appliances for the space.
 Newer appliances are energy efficient and tend to have plenty of features that work to make your life easier.
 Additionally, new appliances can breathe new life into a small space by creating a cohesive look across the kitchen.
 In a small kitchen, logically the appliances are going to take up the majority of the room’s space.
 Therefore, installing sleek appliances — such as stainless steel — can help to create a continuous and neat look within the kitchen.

 Using a built-in oven rather than a freestanding one, while installing a range in the island or a countertop, will help to create a look that is less cluttered.
 Clutter is one of the biggest issues in a small kitchen space.
 Anything you can do to create sleek lines that are uncluttered will help to make the kitchen feel bigger and more functional.